kali-linex/linex/Documentation/staging/xz.rst

 compression ratio even further.
 E.g. Branch/Call/Jump (BCJ) filters improve compression ratio of executable data.

-The XZ decompressor in Linux is called XZ Embedded.
+The XZ decompressor in Linex is called XZ Embedded.
 It supports the LZMA2 filter and optionally also BCJ filters.
 CRC32 is supported for integrity checking.
 The home page of XZ Embedded is at
 <https://tukaani.org/xz/embedded.html>, where you can find the
-latest version and also information about using the code outside the Linux kernel.
+latest version and also information about using the code outside the Linex kernel.

 For userspace, XZ Utils provide a zlib-like compression library and a gzip-like command line tool.
 XZ Utils can be downloaded from